 Coaching helps clients to identify what they would have to give up first to get what they want (yes, everything has a price).
 So if you think your life would be better if you had that sports car, what would you have to give up?
 Your nights out where you spend enough on drinks that you could cover a car payment?
 Your time in front of the television for time spent starting a new ‘side hustle’ to earn more?
 And how green does that grass look now?

 Here’s the thing about grass is greener syndrome – often we are secretly more in love with the torture of feeling like a failure than with having the thing we actually claim we want.

 Stop the addiction to feeling bad by getting a taste of what you want as soon as possible, which acts as a ‘reality check’.
 If you are convinced life would be perfect if you worked in film, volunteer for a day on set.
 If you think the moment you are skinny is the day your life begins, spend a day with a skinny person doing exactly what they do, including their diet and exercise routine.
 Is it actually all you dreamed of, or does your present life suddenly seem a whole lot better?

 Not just with friends, who might be sick of hearing about how your life is never good enough (like we mentioned, it causes relationship problems).
 But with a counsellor or psychotherapist who can help you get to the root of all this dissatisfaction, and inability to commit to the life and people right in front of you.
 They can teach you how to shift your perspective and start to make choices so you feel better in general.

 Ready to make your life here and now the place to be?
 We connect you with London’s top therapists in central offices.
 Not in London or the UK?
-Find a UK therapist on our booking platform or try Skype therapy which works from anywhere.
+Find a UK therapist on our booking platform or try online therapy which works from anywhere.

 Have a question about grass is greener syndrome?
 Ask in the public comment box below.